oscarb/pad/_docs/android-development-notes.md

 4. Identify the data you are reading or manipulating to create a URI
 5. In the case of reading from the ContentProvider, display the information in the UI

+Creating a content provider
+1. Extend the ContentProvider class and implement the required methods
+2. Register it in the Manifest
+3. Define URI's
+4. Add URI's to the contract class
+5- Build a URIMatcher to match URI patterns

 Methods
 query, insert, update, delete